mishamoovex/permissions-coroutine/README.md

 	        implementation 'com.github.mishamoovex:permissions-coroutine:VERSION'
 	}

+ Spet 3.
+You should add user-permissions into the Android app manifest file

- Step 3.
+ Step 4.
 If you want to use a specific module put in your Gradle file permissions which you are interested in from the list listed below

           implementation 'com.github.mishamoovex.permissions-coroutine:base:VESION'
           implementation 'com.github.mishamoovex.permissions-coroutine:location:VESION'
           implementation 'com.github.mishamoovex.permissions-coroutine:locationProvider:VESION'
-          implementation 'com.github.mishamoovex.permissions-coroutine:camera:VESION'
+          implementation 'com.github.mishamoovex.permissions-coroutine:camera:VESION

+NOTE!!!
+You should use these coroutine-based permission checks only in OnCreate(Activity) OnViewCreated(Fragment) methods.
+Check the sample app to see how to integrate it into your project together with the Jetpack lifecycle components.